Sheetaltkr/School_District_Analysis/README.md

 1. Help **Maria**, the chief data scientist for city school district present useful insights to **District School Board** and **Superintendent** by analyzing below **performance metrics** using clean **school funding** and **student test scores** data.
 This will help the key stakeholders in making decision regarding the district and school budgets and priorities.
 2. Follow **Family Educational Rights and Privacy Act (FERPA)** and treat the data with utmost confidentiality to protect the students while working on school district analysis.
-2. Re-analyze the data after disregarding **9th grade** Math and Reading scores for **Thomas high school** due to handle suspected Academic dishonesty
+2. Re-analyze the data after disregarding **9th grade** Math and Reading scores for **Thomas high school** due to suspected Academic dishonesty
 3. Provide **written analysis** on the updated School District Analyis and its effect to be provided to the **School Board**.

 **Performance metrics to be provided**